How To Customize Your Squarespace Cookie Banner: 2025 Guide

-How To Activating the Squarespace Cookie Banner
+How To Activate the Squarespace Cookie Banner

 To activate the cookie banner, access your Squarespace account, navigate to the site panel, and select Settings > Cookies & Visitor Data.
 Tick the box that says "Enable Cookie Banner."